Kevy-loo/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It connects your route path/url to the same function.
+So now you dont have to repeat the same things for a route path and just write the parts that are different in your function.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation makes sure that information is being inputted correctly.
+It runs a process in which it uses keys that you set as arguments to test it.

 1. In 1-2 sentences, define end to end testing.

+End to end testing involves techniques that simulate an actual user.
+By replicating the actions a user would take, the test helps see whether the results comply with the requirements or expected outcome.

+*** If possible, could you go over the 5 test in code grade.
+That is the only test I seem to be failing but I can't wrap my head around why when I get the error code in my console.
+Thanks for your time!

 ## Instructions